Reference

 Try these prompts

-The connector ships eight slash-style prompts.
-Four of them are recent additions worth a try:
+The connector ships eleven slash-style prompts.
+Four of them are worth a try first:

 threat-triage

-Comprehensive indicator triage in one pass — feed listings, composite score, level, recency, historical sightings.
+Full indicator triage in one pass — feed listings, composite score, level, recency, and historical sightings.

 /threat-triage 185.220.101.1